-Research degrees are awarded in recognition of significant contributions to knowledge and scholarship produced through original research and self directed study.
-They embody significant personal achievements at the forefront of understanding, through which new ways of making or doing, interpreting, articulating and presenting are developed.
+Research degrees are awarded in recognition of significant contributions to knowledge and scholarship produced through the development of original research through supervised, self-directed study.
+Embarking upon and completing a research degree is a significant personal achievement, often working at the forefront of understanding, developing new ways of making or interpreting; challenging existing boundaries of knowledge and clearly articulating and presenting findings resulting from this challenge.

 Our normal minimum entry requirement is an upper second class honours degree in a relevant discipline.
 However, an MA in an appropriate subject is considered to be a particularly valuable preparation for a research degree.
 Applicants not meeting either of these criteria will also be considered if they can demonstrate alternative relevant qualifications, professional experience and an understanding of research methodologies appropriate to their proposed programme of study.